-- There need to be ongoing public information campaigns to generate an understanding and appreciation of urban forests and remnant vegetation.
+- There needs to be ongoing public information campaigns to generate an understanding and appreciation of urban forests and remnant vegetation.

-- Information needs to target Councillors and Council staff, the media, schools, builders, residents.
+- Information needs to target Councillors and Council staff, the media, schools, builders, and residents.

 - It needs to systematically quantify as well as promote the benefits of urban forests.